dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 [](../_media/examples/zencode_cookbook/ethereum/alice_address.json ':include :type=code json')

-It is also possible to verify that a given string is a valid **Ethereum address** by running the following script:
+It is also possible to verify that a given string is a valid **Ethereum address** and also load it by running the following script:

 [](../_media/examples/zencode_cookbook/ethereum/doc_checksum_enc.zen ':include :type=code gherkin')